KMahoney/kmahoney.github.io/_posts/2020-04-07-the-high-cost-of-splitting-related-data.md

 identifier.
 To generalise, it is data that tends to be combined when queried.

-A common anti-pattern I see is to split the data like this:
+A common anti-pattern I see is to break up related data:

 <img style="display: block; max-width: 60%; margin: 2em auto;" src="{{ '/img/articles/split/split-plus1.png' | absolute_url }}" />